 Now, a new column named Size will be inserted, as shown below.

-Read More: Shortcuts to Insert Column in Excel (4 Easiest Ways)
+Read More: How to Adjust Column Width in Excel

 3. Inserting New Columns Simultaneously for Non-Contiguous Columns

 Non-contiguous columns represent the columns that are not adjacent to each other, which means separated columns.
 Suppose I need columns named ID No. before Product Code and Size before Price.
 So, what can we do now?
 Don’t worry.
 Observe the following steps.